lars-t-hansen/Jobanalyzer/README.md

   it will scale to larger systems.

-In principle, the hardware spans the spectrum: personal systems, ML nodes, Fox, national systems, maybe even LUMI.
+In principle, the hardware spans the spectrum: personal systems, ML nodes, Fox, Colossus, national systems.
+Unclear: light-HPC.
+Unclear:
+LUMI.

 Until we decide otherwise we're going to assume that the program may assume that the systems we're running on are "healthy".
-There should be other software in place to determine if the systems are indeed healthy.
+There should probably be other software in place to determine if the systems are indeed healthy.
+(Discuss.)

 ## Non-use cases (probably)

 * User X is developing new code and sitting at the terminal and wants to view GPU, CPU, and memory usage for the application, which is running.
 For this X can already use `nvtop`, `nvitop`, `htop`, and similar applications.

+* Admin Y is wondering what the current total load is on the system.
+  For this Y can use `nvtop`, `nvitop`, `htop`, and similar applications.

 * In general, traditional "profiling" use cases during development